 Left; Ken Crawford of Worcestershire who specialises in brasses with a ceramic center.

 As always the day went by too quickly, and after the raffle was done and dusted, most members set off for home at about 4.P.M.
 Once again, thanks are due to Stan Benton for organising this excellent meeting, and like others in attendance, I am already looking forward to next years gathering.
-At least we still have our Ipsden meeting to look forward to, and hope to see you all there in October.

 The Church Stretton Meet **********10th Anniversary************

 2012 Meeting.
 This year marked the 10th Anniversary of this meeting and once again, members travelled from near and far to mark a very special day.
 Once again, the day was blessed with superb, early May weather, and early-birds began swapping and dealing from car-boots until the hall opened up at nine.
 Now that we have our new, updated and improved website up and running, this means that I can now include larger images which give a much better impression of the day so, enjoy!